rust-lang/book/src/ch08-02-strings.md

 This code will also set `s` to "tic-tac-toe".
 The `format!` macro works in the same way as `println!`, but instead of printing the output to the screen, it returns a `String` with the contents.
-This version is much easier to read, and also does not take ownership of any of its arguments.
+This version is much easier to read, and also does not take ownership of any of its parameters.

 ### Indexing into Strings